tetra-framework/tetra/docs/tutorial.md

 - An Alpine.js `@keyup.enter` event listener is attached to the input, calling our `add_todo` public method when the user presses enter within the input.
 - Another `@click` event listener is attached to the button, also calling our `add_todo` public method.
 - A standard Django template `for` loop iterates through any 'to do' items loaded to the private `todos` attribute (see our `load` method above).
-- We use the Tetra `@` component template tag to display the `to_do_item` component.
+- We use the Tetra component template tag to display the `TodoItem` component.
 We pass it a `todo` model instance as an argument, and a `key` argument set to the `todo.id`.
 It is  important to "key" components in loops so that when morphing the DOM they are correctly identified and updated.
 - The `TodoItem` component tag can optionally take nested block content.
 However, in this example this is not necessary, and therefore we "close" the tag with a forward slash `/` much like with xml tags.
 Without explicitly closing the tag the template parser would expect a `{% /TodoItem %}` closing tag.